-10. The capacity to leverage support from n authorities to enable local collaboration

-QCA score: Scoring confidence: Data sources:

-□ 0 $\square$ Low confidence ☑ Interviews

-□ 0.33 ☑ Medium confidence ☐ Documents

-☑ 0.66 ☐ High confidence ☐ Observations

-□1

-Please elaborate on the reasoning behind

-and regional cooperation.
-LEADER fundir ransition has become a guiding principle and ng has supported the development of a vibrar that all citizens can contribute to the pro nt bottom-up culture.

-members themselves come from local the REALWeg members plays a key role hal politics and municipalities.
-Personal contractions are the cooperative has grown considerably in region. ntacts and informal

-advisors, local politicians, municipalities. at management level in the Ministry of A orofessional backgrounds, such as farmers, One interviewee, for example, previously we griculture in Lower Saxony.
-Through his netw istry, which are of advantage when implen orked for many years yorks, this person has

-11. Inclusion and empowerment of relev Data

-QCA score: Scoring confidence: Data sources:

-□ 0 ⊠ 0.22 ☐ Low confidence ☐ Interview

-□ 0.66 ☑ Medium confidence ☐ Document

-□ 0.66 □ 1 ☐ High confidence ☐ Observations

-Please elaborate on the reasoning behind

-, naracterized by many project groups, civic . •

-farms and the willingness to get involve farms and the willingness to get involved and to be active (Interview no. 2).
-These were good starting

-The Aller-Leine Valley is traditionally characterized by many project groups, civic associations, organic farms and the willingness to get involved and to be active (Interview no. 2).
-These were good starting conditions for establishing the Regional Energy Cooperative.
-The cooperative also benefits from the organizational experience gained from the long standing cooperation in the Aller-Leine Valley Region and its Renewable Energy Working Group, which can be seen as a pioneers for many developments in the region.
+10. The capacity to leverage support from authorities to enable local collaboration QCA score: Scoring confidence: Data sources: □ 0 ☐ Low confidence ☑ Interviews □ 0.33 ☐ Documents ⊠ 0.66 ☐ High confidence \square Observations □ 1 Please elaborate on the reasoning behind your scoring for this governance factor: Over the last 20 years, regional energy tr ansition has become a guiding principle and core theme for local and regional cooperation.
+LEADER funding g has supported the development of a vibran t bottom-up culture.
+There is a fundamental understanding that all citizens can contribute to the pro ocess of sustainable development in the region. the REALWeg members plays a key role he • politics and municipalities.
+Personal cor The cooperative has grown considerably in r ecent years and has gained acceptance and influence in the re egion.
+Vot the meanbare have your different man vefersional backgrounds and as forman anainaana finanaial rofessional backgrounds, such as farmers, - One interviewee, for example, previously wo griculture in Lower Saxony.
+Through his netw stry, which are of advantage when implem • submitting joint applications. stry, which are of davantage when implem enting projects and Sastificant applications.
+11. Inclusion and empowerment of releva nt and affected actors QCA score: Scoring confidence: Data sources: □ 0 ☐ Low confidence Interviews ⊠ 0.33 ☑ Medium confidence ☐ Documents □ 0.66 ☐ High confidence ☐ Observations □ 1 Please elaborate on the reasoning behind your scoring for this governance factor: The Aller-Leine Valley is traditionally characterized by many project groups, civic associations, organic farms and the willingness to get involved and to be active (Interview no. 2).
+These were good starting conditions for establishing the Regiona I Energy Cooperative.
+The cooperative also benefits from the organizational experience gained from th organizational experience gained from the long standing cooperation in the Aller-Leine Valley Region and its Renewable Energy Working Group, which can be seen as a pioneers for many developments in the region.
 Citizens have experienced that they can make a difference in the region as a community.